Dynamic Stretching: What It Is, Benefits & Examples

-Now that we’ve established what dynamic stretching is (and what it’s not), how dynamic stretching works and who it’s good for, let’s explore some examples you can easily incorporate into your exercise regime and workouts.
+Now that we’ve established what dynamic stretching is (and what it’s not), how it works and who it’s good for, let’s explore some examples you can easily incorporate into your workout routine.

 One of the easiest and most accessible dynamic stretches is a side lunge!
-Side lunges work your quadriceps, gluteals and adductors.
+Side lunges work your quadriceps, glutes and adductors.

 That’s right, the humble arm circles are a dynamic stretch.
 Working your arms, shoulders, chest and back, arm circles are easy to do no matter your level of fitness.

-Get your heart rate up, and warm up your leg muscles with butt kicks.
+Get your heart rate up and warm up your quads and leg muscles with butt kicks.

-A fantastic warm up?
+A fantastic warm-up?
 Tick.
 A dynamic stretch?
 Tick again.
-Leg swings work to get your hamstrings going as well as the muscles and joints around your hips.
+These will get your hamstrings going as well as the muscles and joints around your hips.

 Benefits of dynamic stretching

-Whether you’re at the beginning of your fitness journey, or a seasoned expert, a healthy and strong range of motion is of huge benefit!
+Whether you’re at the beginning of your fitness journey or a seasoned expert, improved mobility is a huge win.

-If you’re scratching your head asking what a range of motion is, don’t stress.
-Range of motion simply refers to the extent to which you have movement of a joint, and dynamic stretching can work wonders by actively moving your muscles and joints to their end range.
+If you’re scratching your head asking what mobility or range of motion even means, don’t stress.
+These terms simply refer to the extent to which you have movement of a joint, and dynamic stretching can work wonders by actively moving your muscles and joints to their end range.

-If done consistently and correctly, it can lead to an improved range of motion, meaning you can get even more out of your workouts.
+If done consistently and with control, it can lead to an improved range of motion, meaning you can get even more out of your workouts.

 Dynamic stretching can prevent injuries and assist recovery

-If you warm up with some dynamic stretches before diving into exercise, you can significantly reduce your chances of injury — just make sure you are warming up the muscles you will be using in your workout.
+If you warm up with some dynamic stretches before launching into exercise, you can significantly reduce your chances of injury — just make sure you’re warming up the muscles you will be using in your training.

-Dynamic stretching can also assist muscle recovery by reducing stiffness and helping restore range of motion before your next workout.
+Dynamic stretching can also assist muscle recovery by reducing stiffness and promoting better mobility before your next workout.

 Get those muscles moving

-Regardless of which of our SWEAT programs you follow, anyone can reap the benefits of dynamic stretching.
+Regardless of which Sweat program you follow, you can reap the benefits of dynamic stretching.